A Quick Reference to High-Visibility Safety Apparel

 Garment Types and Classes

 Three type designations for high visibility safety apparel are new to the ANSI 107-2015 standard.
 These types will help the user to choose options according to work environment.
 This also made it easier to combine the ANSI 107 standard with the previous ANSI 207 classification and still keep the public safety options separate from other occupational garments.
-The types are further broken down into classes 1, 2 or 3.
+The types are further broken down into ANSI classes 1, ANSI class 2 or ANSI Class 3 clothing.

 Retroreflective Material Placement

-Class 1 and 2 garments, such as vests and T-shirts, and Class 3 garment configurations, such as a vest with Class E pants ensembles, coveralls, outerwear and rainwear should achieve the following:
+Class 1 and 2 garments, such as ANSI Class 2 hi-vis vests and T-shirts, and ANSI Class 3 safety vests and garment configurations, such as a vest with Class E pants ensembles, coveralls, outerwear and rainwear should achieve the following:

 - Use of retroreflective band widths appropriate for the garment class